Pharmaceutical Industry Jobs: 5 Essential Skills

 Regulated industries require intensive training in regulations compliance requirements, which must be closely monitored and recorded.

-Quality controls and risk-management in highly regulated industries — such as the Pharmaceutical sector — are subject to intense scrutiny by internal auditors as well as by external auditors representing Regulatory Authorities (TGA, FDA, EMA, MHRA, NRA, AMA, SAHPRA, BfARM, and others).
+Quality controls and risk-management in highly regulated industries — such as the Pharmaceutical sector — are subject to intense scrutiny by internal auditors as well as by external auditors representing Regulatory Authorities, such as the TGA, FDA, EMA, MHRA, NRA, AMA, SAHPRA, BfArM, and other regulatory bodies.

 Read more about who regulates GMP compliance (list of regulatory agencies).